oslabs-beta/Ludwig/README.md

 # Ludwig VS

-Ludwig VS is a VS Code linter that makes writing accessible HTML easier for developers.
-Ludwig offers in-line highlighting of HTML that is not in compliance with WCAG and WAI-ARIA standards and provides recommendations to enhance the accessibility of your HTML code.
+Ludwig VS is a VS Code linter that makes writing accessible HTML and JSX easier for developers.
+Ludwig offers linting of HTML and JSX files that are not in compliance with WCAG and WAI-ARIA AA standards and provides recommendations to enhance the accessibility of your code.
+Additionally, it creates a chart in a dashboard to show the number of accessibilty errors and warnings over time with real-time updates to track progress save historical data.

 One sixth of the world’s population will experience a disability at some point in their lifetime, but 98% of websites contain inaccessibility issues, making them challenging for individuals with disabilities to use.
 Ludwig tackles this problem directly by providing a reliable tool that developers can leverage during the development process, rather than relying solely on post-development accessibility testing.
-Ludwig highlights HTML accessibility errors in real-time, such as missing ARIA-attributes or empty tags.
-When a developer hovers over the highlighted code, a hover message will display the root issue and provide further documentation for reference.
-Additionally, the Ludwig dashboard panel offers a comprehensive overview of the errors in a developer’s HTML and provides a custom accessibility score for the developer to gauge and improve their web content’s accessibility.
+Ludwig annotates HTML and JSX accessibility errors in real-time, such as missing ARIA-attributes or ensuring all interactive elements are accessible via keyboard.
+As well, the Ludwig dashboard panel offers a real-time overview of the errors in a developer’s code and provides line by line information for the developer to gauge and improve their web content’s accessibility.

-Ludwig tests HTML for over 85 of the most critical and common accessibility guidelines outlined by WAI-ARIA.
-We still plan on expanding Ludwig’s capabilities to provide coverage for all guidelines as well as by providing testing for JSX.
+Ludwig tests HTML and JSX for over 100 of the most critical and common accessibility guidelines outlined by WAI-ARIA.
+We still plan on expanding Ludwig’s capabilities to provide coverage for all guidelines as well as by providing more robust data visualizations.
 If you or someone you know would like to contribute to Ludwig, please contact us!

 Visit the [Ludwig](https://www.ludwigvs.com) website to learn more.